jsandham/PhysicsEngine/README.md

 -----------

 To compile the engine static library:
-* navigate to engine build folder
+* navigate to engine/lib build folder
-* cmake ..
+* run build_engine.bat

-* msbuild PhysicsEngine.sln /p:Configuration=Release
+By default this builds the engine static library in debug mode.
+You can specify the build mode as /debug or /release:
+* build_engine.bat <build mode>

-The static library (engine.lib) should then be located in build/Release
+The static library (engine.lib) should then be located in build/Debug or build/Release

 Editor
 ======